dougshamoo/blog/about.md

 title: About me
 ---

-I am an aspiring software engineer living in southern California.
+I am a software engineer from southern California.
+I like coding, bacon, and cats.
+AMA.